KarolinaGa/How_to_Start_a_Podcast/Editing .md

 ## Exporting
 Once you’re done editing, it’s time to export the MP3 file.
-It’s the format you need to upload your podcast on the hosting platform.
+It’s the format you need to upload your podcast to the hosting platform.

 To export an MP3 file follow these simple steps: